 More You Should Know:

-Elizabeth Goldsmith’s piece first appeared on Wonders & Marvels, a community for curious minds who love history, its odd stories, and good reads that began humbly as a website related to an undergraduate course on the “History of Medicine: From Aristotle to the Enlightment,” taught by Holly Tucker in fall 2008 at Vanderbilt University.
+This piece from Elizabeth C. Goldsmith, Professor Emerita of French – Boston University, first appeared on Wonders & Marvels, a community for curious minds who love history, its odd stories, and good reads that began humbly as a website related to an undergraduate course on the “History of Medicine: From Aristotle to the Enlightment,” taught by Holly Tucker in fall 2008 at Vanderbilt University.
 Wonders & Marvels is now a place for specialists and non-specialists to revel in the stories of the past.
 It also offers learning opportunities for interested Vanderbilt students to work with Professor Tucker on building the site.